 So I got together with my 12-year-old daughter and made up a list of all the things she wants and then added to it based on some things she didn't say but I know will love.
 (The list she came up with was very short, and I know she would want more than that.)

 Note: While I do go overboard on presents for Christmas, my daughter is not getting all these things this year.

 Also note: While most of the links below are affiliate links where I get a commission when you make a purchase (at no cost to you), I spent my own money to buy a sample of almost everything listed.
 I am only recommending them because I believe they are truly great gifts for the tween girls in your life.

-Kindle fire 8 - This was Grace's #1 requested Christmas gift in 2017.
+This was Grace's #1 requested Christmas gift at one point.
 She used to have an old style Kindle that wasn't lit at all, but it broke over the summer.
 She loves to read, and she especially loves to read in bed after her sister is asleep, so the Fire seemed like a perfect choice.
 I ended up getting her the Fire 8 because it was only $10 more than the Fire 7 with 16 GB of memory.
 Don't forget a nice case and a warranty on this.

 Both of my girls are getting a Munchpak Mini subscription this year.
 Munchpak is a weekly, biweekly, or monthly subscription box where you get a mix of savory and sweet snacks from around the world.
 The Mini contains 5 snack-sized items, and I opted for the monthly option.
 Learn More about Munchpak